techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 4: Select your agent routing options

-> [!NOTE]
-> When using **Longest idle** and when there are fewer calls in the queue than available agents, only the first two longest idle agents are presented with calls from the queue.
->
-> When using **Longest idle**, there may be times when an agent receives a call from the queue shortly after becoming unavailable, or a short delay in receiving a call from the queue after becoming available.
->
+> [!IMPORTANT]
-> Call Queue call presentation to agents may conflict with Location Based Routing restrictions.
+> Call presentation to agents may conflict with Location Based Routing restrictions.
 In this case, the agent receives a call toast but can't answer the call.
 This condition continues until another agent is available to answer the call, the caller hangs up, or the Call queue timeout condition occurs.
+For information on Location Based Routing, see [Plan Location-Based Routing for Direct Routing](./location-based-routing-plan.md).

 **Routing method** determines the order in which agents receive calls from the queue.